creachadair/recipes/README.md

 quickbread) it is just simpler to use a scoop than a mass balance.

 Here are the basic liquid measure notations.
-Note that culinary teaspoons are ordinarly sold in sets with 1/8, 1/4, 1/2, and 1 teaspoon measures.
+Note that culinary teaspoons are ordinarily sold in sets with 1/8, 1/4, 1/2, and 1 teaspoon measures.

 | Rep   | Name       | Equivalent | Metric (approx) |
 |-------|------------|------------|-----------------|